Elizabeth Warren stuck ‘a knife in Bernie’s back,’ left-wing filmmaker Michael Moore complains

 Citing four unnamed sources, CNN reported that Mr. Sanders allegedly told Ms. Warren during a one-on-one meeting in 2018 that he did not believe a woman could win the presidency.

-“I thought a woman could win; he disagreed,” Ms. Warren said in a statement issued following the release of CNN report’s Monday.
+“I thought a woman could win; he disagreed,” Ms. Warren said in a statement issued following the release of CNN report Monday.

 Mr. Sanders subsequently pushed back against CNN’s reporting during Tuesday evening’s televised Democratic primary debate and flatly denied having made the remark to Ms. Warren.